Lamar Odom Accused Of Firing Shots At Khloe Kardashian By Praising ‘All Natural’ Girlfriend

 Lamar Odom’s latest post about his “all natural” new girlfriend is making people wonder if the former NBA star is throwing shade at Khloe Kardashian.
 According to Hollywood Life, the 39-year-old shared a pair of photos of Sabrina Parr on Instagram to show off her post-baby weight loss.

-In the first image, Sabrina strikes a pose in black boy shorts and a gray sports bra with her hair hidden under a black baseball cap.
+In the first image, Sabrina strikes a pose in black shorts and a gray sports bra with her hair hidden under a black baseball cap.
 In the second photo, she shows off her post-pregnancy body in a red sparkly bikini next to a pool.

 “Scrollin through @getuptoparr page like DAMN!!!????????
 My baby is an extremely hard worker.
 All NATURAL and real from the inside out,” Lamar posted.
 “God has bought her in my life for me to reach my full potential and that’s to be Great.
 I got nuttin but Love for this women.”

-He hashtagged the post #lamarandsabrina, which is similar to the name of the reality show he starred in with his ex, Khloe & Lamar.
+He used the hashtag “#lamarandsabrina” in the post, which is similar to the name of the reality show he starred in with his ex, Khloe & Lamar.

 Sabrina responded to his post, thanking her BF for his compliments.